KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 Describe the usage of xrAcquireSwapchainImage(), xrWaitSwapchainImage() and xrReleaseSwapchainImage() in rendering to one of the images in swapchain.
 Explain and show code examples for Multiview/ViewInstancing rendering in all APIs (except D3D11), otherwise use normal instanced rendering (This might be in Chapter 4).
 Show calling the Graphics APIs's 'Clear Image/ImageView' function and providing the image back to the swapchain, ending the OpenXR frame for the compositor and runtime to display the image to the screen(s).

+# Chapter 4: ACTIONS
+General description of Actions as a concept in OpenXR.

+## Chapter 4.1 Spaces
+Introduce the concept of Spaces, their purpose and their lifetime.
+Describe the types of space: view, local, (important) Stage Space.
+Example code to create a local space for hands, xrLocateSpace. tracking.

+## Chapter 4.2 Interactions
+Introduce the concept of Interactions, interaction profiles and bindings.
+Example code creates the actions/interactions, particular attention to where in the lifecycle of the application this is done.
+Possibly refer to external resources on interaction bindings, or include our table (https://docs.google.com/spreadsheets/d/1w4Me9_yG_TNho4Gmelrc9ILYtG1TELoxCXc622xUiVM/edit#gid=1366774089) as a link or appendix.
+## Chapter 4.3 Creating actions/actionSets.
+Describe types of action: floats, vectors, booleans, poses.
+Example code for at least poses and booleans. link hand pose to cube position.
+## Chapter 4.4 Checking if a controller is connected.
+Example code of controller detection and fallback behaviour.

+# Chapter 5: EXTENSIONS

 ## Chapter 5.1 Using Extensions and Layers
 Discuss the reasoning of having an extensible and layered API, i.e. more portability/platform options, future extensibilities, vendor hardware/software support, API debugging and captures files etc.